survivejs/react-book/manuscript/webpack-and-react.md

 The problem has to do with Webpack's default resolution settings.
 Those settings describe where Webpack looks for modules and how.
 We'll need to tweak these settings a little.

-Add the following bits to your configuration:
+Add the following bit to your configuration:

 ```javascript
 var common = {